Progress

 Causes the end of your shin at that knee to press downward more firmly

-on the partly upturned foot of your opposite leg.
+on the ankle and heel of your opposite leg beneath it.

 The